What is a Co-op?

 Co-ops are different from condominiums (“Condos”) and single-family homes.
 When you buy a co-op apartment, you are not buying real property.
 Instead, you are buying shares of the corporation, and upon purchasing them, you become a shareholder.
 In return, the corporation gives you what is called a proprietary lease, and you essentially become a tenant in the co-op building.
 The bigger the apartment, the more shares you will own in the cooperative.

 Overall, the approval process for co-op buildings is significantly more intensive than if you were purchasing an apartment in a condo building.
+You'll need to submit a lot more paperwork than if you were purchasing a condo, with a longer board package as well as forms like the REBNY Financial Statement and an Aztech Recognition Agreement.
 The main difference and headache of buying a co-op in New York City is the board approval requirement.
 That is unless you’re lucky enough to find and purchase a sponsor unit.

 10 Steps to Buying a Co-op.
-(Typically it takes around three months)
+(Typically it takes around two to three months)

 - Gather your team of professionals.
 You should already have a broker, lawyer, and mortgage broker or banker that you intend to work with to purchase your apartment.
 The New York City, real estate market, moves fast, so when you find a suitable apartment, you need to be able to move quickly.